 In essence, prospective home buyers should consider what a lender offers by means of an approval when shopping for a mortgage.
 It could be the difference in locking in the best interest rate and monthly mortgage payment.

 Check Out Company Profiles

-Bow emphasized that the shopping process really comes down to finding a company and mortgage banker you trust.
-You need a certain level of comfort and confidence in a company’s track record of customer service, he said.
+Bow emphasizes that the shopping process really comes down to finding a company and mortgage banker you trust.
+You need a certain level of comfort and confidence in a company’s track record of customer service, he says.

 He suggests looking up the Nationwide Mortgage Licensing System (NMLS) number of the lender and mortgage banker, too.
 Each banker and firm in the industry have a unique number assigned by the NMLS.
 This trackable number helps to improve transparency in the residential mortgage market from state to state.

 Mortgages are available from several types of lenders, including commercial banks, credit unions and mortgage companies.
-These institutions likely are offering different interest rates, promotions and loan products.
+These institutions likely offer different interest rates, promotions and loan options.

 Consider Mortgage Types